Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 ![alt text](/images/2015-11-12-vs-online-build-squirrel-windows/Build_application.jpg "Visual Studio Build step")

 You can see that, in my case, I have removed the checkbox to *Restore NuGet Packages* in the Build definition, and have added a *NuGet Installer* step at the beginning of the build process.
 The idea here is that it would allow me to run scripts before the build, but after the NuGet restore.
-I could, for example, call a utility that would be installed through a NuGet package.
+For example, it could call a utility that would be installed through a NuGet package.

 ## Sign the application using a code signing certificate ##